kumarnavin/sql-exercises/pgsql-analytical-queries-README.md

  select a.*,
-        rank() over (partition by environment, client_id, app_version, is_monthly order by last_update_dtm desc) as rnk from build_statistics a where source_hive_schema is not null and status = 'SUCCEEDED'
+        rank() over (partition by environment, client_id, app_version, is_monthly order by last_update_dtm desc) as rnk from build_statistics a where db_schema is not null and status = 'SUCCEEDED'
 )
 select environment, client_id, app_version,